Delicious and Easy Portuguese Chouriço Bread Recipe

-Indulge in the warmth and flavor of homemade chouriço bread!
-This delightful pão de chouriço is a simple yet satisfying dish, perfect for sharing with friends or enjoying on a cozy night in.
-With layers of savory meats, sautéed onions, sweet red peppers, and gooey cheese wrapped in golden dough, it’s an irresistible treat that will have everyone coming back for more.
-Get ready to impress with this easy recipe!
+Get ready to dig into some amazing homemade chouriço bread!
+This delicious pão de chouriço is a breeze to make and perfect for sharing with friends or enjoying on a cozy night.
+Picture layers of savory meats, sautéed onions, sweet red peppers, and gooey cheese all wrapped in golden dough.
+It’s a mouthwatering treat that’ll keep everyone coming back for seconds.
+Let’s get cooking!

 Ingredients